|Men's Hammer Throw||2||1323|

-As a 12 year, old Paweł Fajdek decided to fight for a medal in the 2012 Olympics.
+As a 12-year old, Paweł Fajdek decided to fight for a medal in the 2012 Olympics.
 When the time came, he went to London as a strong favourite and hit rock bottom – not a single measured attempt.
-He kept a cool head and redefined his attitude toward goal setting.
-“I don’t think too far forward anymore, but the real fun starts for me in 2016 Rio de Janeiro.
-Four years later in Tokyo I aim for gold,” declares Fajdek who became the youngest World champion in the history of his event, just one year after London disaster.
+He kept a cool head and redefined his attitude toward goal setting, rebuilt his position as an overwhelming dominator and… hit rock bottom again, but harder.

 The first one to notice his above average skills in throwing was Jola Kumor, a PE teacher in Fajdek’s home village of Żarów.“ She grew up with my father, they were neighbours so maybe that’s why she watched me a bit closer.
 And really got involved to talk me and my parents into throwing.
 At the time, I was just an ordinary kid of 12 who enjoyed to kick the ball,” Fajdek recalls.

 As a kid he wasn’t fascinated by any famous thrower, but his career wouldn’t have kicked off if it wasn’t for the influence of two big role-models – Szymon Ziółkowski and Kamila Skolimowska, both Olympic champions in hammer throw from Sydney.
 They visited Fajdek’s home village in 2001 and this is how Jola Kumor got inspired.
 She wanted to engage into sports some kids that weren’t exactly cut for running or jumping and started to form the group of throwers.
 Paweł joined the group and, from the very first practice, throwing struck him as fun.